Greek Regulations on Short-Term Rentals (STR)

 Follow these steps to ensure compliance:

-• Note that Holidu's configuration allows one standard fee for the whole year.
-Different fees per check-in month are not currently supported.
+- Be aware that Holidu's configuration allows only one standard fee for the whole year.
+Different fees per check-in month cannot be set in the system.

 I have 3 or more properties on Holidu.
 Do I need to do anything else?

-• As a legal entity: A new legal name might be required, which means creating a new Holidu account and migrating your properties.
-Property migration does not affect existing bookings, billing, or payment details.
+- As a legal entity: A new legal name might be required, which means you'll need a new Holidu account and property migration.
+The migration does not affect existing bookings, billing, or payment details.

 If I still have questions, where can I get more information?